-There was a case in the UK, where a woman announced her 2.5 year old cat missing and 4 years later found her again through a vet.
-Obviously the people, who had the cat for the last 4 years did not want to give her away easily, because they felt she was part of their family after 4 years living at their place.
+There was a case in the UK, where a woman announced her 2.5-year-old cat missing.
+4 years later found her again through a vet.
+Obviously, the people, who had the cat for the last 4 years did not want to give the cat back.
+They felt she was part of their family after spending 4 years together.
 The initial owner had to go to the civil court to prove her ownership.
 The court ruled for cat’s return to the original owner.
-This decision was met because the previous owner conducted search of the missing animal and there was no proof that the animal was previously neglected.
-However, it is not only the details on the microchip that matter, in case of dispute – veterinary bills, registration and licence at the municipality, pedigree registration, personal photos could back up your ownership.
-Other things that will be considered is how much time, money resources you can offer the pet.
+This decision was met because the previous owner conducted a search for the missing animal.
+Also, there was no proof that the animal was previously neglected.
+However, it is not only the details on the microchip that matter.
+In case of dispute – veterinary bills, registration and licence at the municipality, pedigree registration, personal photos could back up your ownership.
+Other things that are considered is how much time, money resources you can offer the pet.
 Any criminal, abuse offence, drug history would make your chances of custody lower.

-In the UK alone an estimated 3,000 dogs are stolen each year and many are sold on to new owners.
-I believe, that re-registration of pets who are reported as missing or stolen should be made illegal, if the previous owner has not intentionally abandoned the pet or renounce his/her ownership.
-If you found a pet or even bought it, make sure it does not belong to another person, you would be thankful if your pooch finds way back home too.
+In the UK alone an estimated 1,500 dogs are stolen each year and many are sold on to new owners.
+If the previous owner has not intentionally abandoned the pet or renounce his/her ownership.
+I believe, that re-registration of pets who are reported as missing or stolen should be illegal.
+If you find a pet or even bought it, make sure it does not belong to another person.
+You would be thankful if your pooch finds the way back home too.

-I have never personally got into situation, where people would not return a found animal to the legitimate owner.
-So I still believe that microchipping is a great tool to reunite lost pets with their owners.
-But we should rise awareness and when registering new clients recheck pets for chips and the information provided.
+I have never personally got into a situation, where people would not return a found animal to the legitimate owner.
+I still believe that microchipping is a great tool to reunite lost pets with their owners.
+But we should raise awareness and when registering new clients recheck pets for chips and the information provided.